 **Dehydrated Fruits and Vegetables in Mylar Bags

 Most dehydrated fruits and veggies usually aren’t suitable for long-term storage.
-They simply contain too much moisture.
+They simply contain too much moisture and will start to get moldy.

 Some people also recommend using a desiccant to remove moisture from the dehydrated fruits/veggies before packaging.
 More on this later.